 - Belasco, foe of Ka-Zar and the X-Men.

 - Master Khan, enemy of Iron Fist and Namor.

 - Kaluu, another foe/occasional ally of Doctor Strange (as Sorcerer Supreme he tends to attract these).

 - Nicholas Scratch, enemy of the Fantastic Four.

 - And, arguably, their other enemy Diablo, who is an evil immortal alchemist.

 - Doctor Doom.
 A rare example of one who is also a Mad Scientist.

-- Loki, God of Mischief and archenemy of his brother The Mighty Thor, is perhaps the most powerful sorcerer in all of Asgard, rivalled only by an evil sorceress Karnilla.
+- Loki, God of Mischief and archenemy of his brother The Mighty Thor, is perhaps the most powerful sorcerer in all of Asgard, rivalled only by evil (mostly) sorceress Karnilla.

 - Boneyard from the Mantra series in the Malibu Universe.